Guide to Britain's battlefields: history and best sites to visit

-The British countryside is home to hundreds of ancient battlefields – all of which played an important role in shaping the political history and identify of Britain.
+The British countryside is home to hundreds of ancient battlefields – all of which played an important role in shaping the political history and identity of Britain.

 Many of Britain's battlefields are well known, such as Hastings and Cullen, but each provide a poignant link to our past and a reminder of how the Britain we known today was forged on the battlefield.